-Failure to submit the above listed information will result in delay of reimbursement of the billed cost, until the information is received.
+Failure to submit the above listed information, before work begins, will result in delay of reimbursement of the billed cost, until the information is received.

 31.8 Oversight of the Agreement and Project Closure

 The Local Agency shall assign one of its personnel as project administrator to work with the consultant.
 The project administrator's responsibilities are to: